 Who might we share your personal information with?

-In order to fulfil our law enforcement purposes, and to provide services to support law enforcement, we may disclose your personal information to other agencies, companies and persons including those from whom we obtain personal information (as listed above).
+To able to enforce the law , and to provide services to support other law enforcement agencies, we may disclose your personal information to other agencies, companies and persons including those from whom we obtain personal information.

 We may also disclose personal information to other private individuals.

-Where required, or where it is appropriate to do so, personal information may be shared with the OPCC (including the PCC, their staff, agents and appointed volunteers) to facilitate and support policing and to deliver applicable statutory functions.
+Where required, or where it is appropriate to do so, personal information may be shared with the Office of the Police and Crime Commissioner (OPCC) to facilitate and support policing and to deliver applicable statutory functions.

-You have the following rights under Data Protection Law (please note that if your personal information is held for a law enforcement purpose the right to data portability and the right to object do not apply):
+You have the following rights under data protection law (If your personal information is held for a law enforcement purpose the right to data portability and the right to object do not apply):